 c) This solution mainly focuses on how the UE is authorized to operate as a Sensing Service Consumer.

 d) For authorizing the UE to establish a PDU Session used for Sensing Service, the existing network slicing mechanisms as specified in clause 5.15 of TS 23.501 [3] are used.

+e) For authorizing the UE to operate as a Sensing Service Consumer, the UE subscription data contains 'Sensing Service Authorization' indicating whether the UE is authorized to use sensing services as a Sensing Service Consumer.

 6.2.1 Description